akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/scanAsync.md

 Just like `scan` but receives a function that results in a @scala[`Future`] @java[`CompletionStage`] to the next value.

+@@@ warning

-Note that the `zero` value must be immutable.
+Note that the `zero` value must be immutable, because otherwise the same mutable instance would be shared across different threads when running the stream more than once.

+@@@

 ## Reactive Streams semantics